BigIskander/BigIskander.github.io/_posts/2023-09-30-plantwatering.eng.md

 <img src="/assets/images/posts/2023-09-20-plantwatering/CircuitDiagram.png" alt="Circuit diagram of the device." class="zoomable" style="width:calc(max(300px,80%))" id="image0" />

-<h2>Recommendations on how to build the device and write programm in to microcontroller.</h2>
+<h2 id="microcontroller_recomendations">Recommendations on how to build the device and write programm in to microcontroller.</h2>

 For more comfort (while building the device) it is better to prepare well lit place, it is necessary to better see small details, because some components quite small in size.
 I would recommend to use soldering iron with adjustable temperature and good solder, because electronic components can get broke if you overheat them while soldering.